-- M: We light one Advent candle, remembering Jesus, who is coming again.
-He will come to gather his people from everywhere, both the living and the dead. - C: We remember Jesus, who will come at the end of time.
-None of us know what day that will be. - M: We hear his call to watch. - C: We light one Advent candle as a sign of our watchfulness and waiting. - M: Come, Lord Jesus, be our guest. - C: Through your Word and Spirit may our souls be blessed. - \ For more information about the history and significance of the Advent wreath and candles, please read the notes on the back page of this bulletin.
+- M: We light three Advent candles remembering Jesus, the Light of the world.
+He came to defeat the prince of darkness. - C: We remember Jesus, who came in answer to his people's prayers.
+John proclaimed him the Lamb of God, who takes away the sin of the world.

+- M: We hear his call to see the light. - C: We light three Advent candles as a sign of our trust and confidence. - M: Come, Lord Jesus, be our guest. - C: Through your Word and Spirit may our souls be blessed. - For more information about the history and significance of the Advent wreath and candles, please read the notes on the back page of this bulletin.

-SONG OF PRAISE 23 v1 "Oh, Come, Oh, Come, Emmanuel"
+SONG OF PRAISE

+23 v1 "Oh, Come, Oh, Come, Emmanuel"

-\ The hymn verse will be preceded by a brief introduction.
+The hymn verse will be preceded by a brief introduction.

-\ Traditionally, the Gloria in Excelsis is not sung during the penitential season of Advent.
+^{} Traditionally, the Gloria in Excelsis is not sung during the penitential season of Advent.
 During this time of preparation, the Church looks forward to the return of the glorious song of the angels on Christmas Day in celebration of God fulfilling his promises in Christ.